-Roll is taken for each class by signature page.
+Roll is taken for each class by signature page; it may be taken several times during a class period.
 A student who is not present when roll is taken is "absent."
 A student is not allowed to disrupt the class for tardiness.
 A student who is late may come into the classroom after a break to hear the lecture, BUT the student will still be marked as "absent."
 Learning is fostered in the classroom environment.
 Missing even one lecture/class activity can negatively impact student performance; therefore, classroom attendance is mandatory and students are accountable to attend and be on time for class.

-Students are expected to do all classwork at the time scheduled, whether the class is "live," per pre-recorded lecture or via Zoom-this means the students should be "in class" during this time, not working, driving, shopping or doing some other activity.
+Students are expected to do all classwork at the time scheduled, whether the class is "live," per pre-corded lecture or via Zoom-this means the students should be "in class" during this time, not working, driving, shopping or doing some other activity.